-If no uncontrolled irrigation is possible (e.g.rain in open field production) it might be assumed that it is optimal to irrigate to full WHC.
-But to avoid a too low oxygen concentration the substrate is normally only filled up to 90-95 % of the WHC.
+If no uncontrolled irrigation is possible (e.g. rain in open field production) it might be assumed that it is optimal to irrigate to full WHC.
+But to avoid a too low oxygen concentration, the substrate is normally only filled up to 90-95 % of the WHC.
 Otherwise there would also be the danger of producing drainage causing water and nutrient losses.
-In open field there should always be a buffer for a possible rainfall event.
+In an open field there should always be a buffer for a possible rainfall event.

-If the production system is constructed as a closed system (means that excessive water is sampled and reused), then it is possible to give more then 100% of the WHC.
-One advantage ist that if some single drippers release less than expected, every plant gets sufficient water.
-The second advantage is that high salt concentrations in the slabs by fertigation can be flushed out.
+If the production system is constructed as a closed system (means that excessive water is sampled and reused), then it is possible to give more than 100% of the WHC.
+One advantage is that if some single drippers release less than expected, every plant gets sufficient water.
+The second advantage is that high salt concentrations in the slabs by fertigation can be flushed out (see also chapter ‘fertigation’).

 1.6.3 How to irrigate?